dankrad/rsacash/about.md

 permalink: /about/
 ---

-The aim of this website is to inform the community about bounties for breaking or proving strong RSA assumptions which are required for new cryptographic developments such as VDFs and zero-knowledge proof systems.
+The aim of this website was to inform the community about bounties for breaking or proving strong RSA assumptions which are required for new cryptographic developments such as VDFs and zero-knowledge proof systems.